swesos2018/swesos2018.github.io/index.md

 The final program will be published end of October.
 It will consist of a few keynote presentations, participant presentations, and discussions.
 The preliminary duration is 9.00-16.00.

-## Proceedings
+## Proceedings and presentations

 The extended abstracts will be put into a proceedings document and published as a technical report.
+The presentations will be posted on this page.

 ## Organizers